Karolina Wigura: Academic background

+Journalism, commentary and essays

 Karolina Wigura worked as a journalist for the Polskie Radio Program II (Polish Radio Two) between 2003 and 2006 and, up until 2009 in Tygodnik Idei Europa [Europe Weekly], the intellectual cultural-political supplement to the daily Dziennik.
 Polska Europa Świat.
-She was awarded the 2008 Grand Press prize for her interview with Jürgen Habermas “Europe in death paralysis”, published in “Europa” earlier that year.
+She was awarded the 2008 Polish Grand Press prize for her interview with Jürgen Habermas “Europe in death paralysis”, published in “Europa” earlier that year.

 She is a co-founder of Kultura Liberalna (Liberal Culture), Poland's leading online intellectual, political and cultural weekly.
 She is Member of the Board of the Kultura Liberalna Foundation.
 Her work has been published in The Guardian, The New York Times, Gazeta Wyborcza, Rzeczpospolita, Przegląd Polityczny, Tygodnik Powszechny, Znak and other periodicals.
-In 2015, together with Maciej Zięba and Marek Zając, she prepared a political and cultural television programme for TVP Kultura (Polish public television channel devoted to culture), entitled “To nie tak” (It is not like that).
+In 2015, together with Marek Zając, she prepared a political and cultural television programme for TVP Kultura (Polish cultural public television channel), entitled “To nie tak” (It is not like that).
+In 2019 and 2020, together with Tomasz Terlikowski and Mariusz Cieślik she worked in a cultural programme for TVP Kultura “Tego się nie wytnie” (This will not be cut).
+Since 2021, she has been a regular columnist for the German Berlin-based daily Die Tageszeitung (taz).
 She frequently provides commentary on Polish and international politics for print and electronic media.
+In December 2022 Kultura Liberalna Foundation published the book “Polish Atheist vs. Polish Catholic” by Karolina Wigura and Tomasz Terlikowski, addressing 11 discussions on most controversial subjects, in Poland and abroad, like abortion, euthanasia, same sex marriages, religious feelings, etc.

 Among her most important journalistic interventions there are the essay published in The Guardian about Poland after 2016, where she argued that the Law and Justice's victory in Poland in 2015 was a result of widespread frustrations and a return to the pre-2015 period would not be desirable, and the two essays in The New York Times she co-authored with Jarosław Kuisz.
 The first, titled "Against Liberal Defeatism" was a pladoyer for hope in politics.
 "Liberalism means belief in the freedom of the individual; therefore it demands trust in the people.
 It also requires optimism.
 In order not to fall into dangerous determinism or counterproductive defensiveness, we have to remember that the greatest successes of liberal democracies emerged from hope" - Kuisz and Wigura wrote.
 In the second, "Want to Save Europe?
 Learn From Poland", they wrote: "It’s true that democracy has suffered under Law and Justice.
 But there’s another story about Poland that needs to be told, one about how liberals are learning to fight for democracy" and described the new strategies liberal politicians were inventing in the struggle with populism in Poland.